 The weekly Meta Ads report template senior media buyers actually use

-A practitioner template for the Monday Meta Ads report — what to include, what to cut, and the 7 metrics that actually drive decisions.
-Based on reporting workflows used by senior media buyers managing $100K+/mo.
+A practitioner template for the Monday Meta Ads report — what to include, what to cut, and the 7 metrics that actually drive weekly decisions.

 Why a template matters